Google expands 'pre-banking' of misinformation in Europe - ExBulletin

 This includes a 2021 program in the United States that will provide media literacy training on COVID-19 to Black, Latino and Asian American communities.
 The trained participant was later tested and found to be much more resistant to his misleading COVID-19 claims.

 Pre-banking presents its own challenges.
-The effect of the video wears off eventually and requires the use of regular booster videos.
+The effect of the video eventually wears off and requires the use of regular “booster” videos.
 Your videos should also be well-crafted enough to grab your audience’s attention and tailored for different languages, cultures, and demographics.
-As with vaccines, he is not 100% effective for everyone.
+Also, like vaccines, he’s not 100% effective for everyone.

 Google found that campaigns in Eastern Europe vary by country.
-The researchers found that video effects were highest in Poland, but had little or no discernible effect in Slovakia.
-It was not created specifically for the audience of
+The video had the highest effect in Poland, but in Slovakia the researchers found “little or no discernible effect”.
+One possible explanation: The video was dubbed into Slovak and not specifically made for a local audience.

 But pre-banking, along with traditional journalism, content moderation, and other methods of combating misinformation, can help communities acquire a form of herd immunity around misinformation, limiting its spread and impact. .

-Misinformation can be considered a virus. spread. it lingers.
-It can make people behave in certain ways, van der Linden told The Associated Press.
-So if it spreads and acts like a virus, we might find a way to inoculate people.
+“You can think of misinformation as a virus.
+It spreads.
+“Some people get symptoms, some don’t.
+So if it spreads and behaves like a virus, maybe we can find a way to inoculate people.”

 |